okpunosolomon/Predicting-the-UK-s-Economic-Growth-A-Machine-Learning-Analysis-of-Key-Macroeconomic-Drivers/README.md

 - 🏢 **Businesses:** Can align hiring and expansion decisions with growth forecasts.

 **In summary:**
-📊 Forecasting transforms raw data into forward-looking intelligence — enabling organizations to plan **proactively**, not **reactively**.
+📊 Forecasting transforms raw data into forward-looking intelligence which enables organizations to plan **proactively**, not **reactively**.

 ---

 ## 🧠 9.
 Model Validation

 ![Residual Analysis](https://github.com/okpunosolomon/Predicting-the-UK-s-Economic-Growth-A-Machine-Learning-Analysis-of-Key-Macroeconomic-Drivers/blob/main/Visuals/Residual%20Plot%20of%20the%20OLS%20model%20without%20machine%20learning.png)

-Residuals were randomly distributed, indicating the model generalized well and avoided overfitting — key for reliable forecasting.
+Residuals were randomly distributed, indicating the model generalized well and avoided overfitting, key for reliable forecasting.

 ---